Logical Statement

 What is Logical Statement in Math?

-Why is Logical Statement important?
+What is the Logical Statement formula?

 How Logical Statement Connects to Other Ideas